Alv777/Snake-Game-Python/README.md

 -----------------------------------------------------------

-For now it feels a bit laggy because it's turtle, i will try to make it but in pygame to get much higher framerate.
+For now it feels a bit laggy because it's made from turtle engine, i will try to make it but in pygame to get higher framerate.

 If you have questions about how i made it or something else don't be shy and go ahead, my email is business.alvkraft@gmail.com.